-A. General Occupancy Developments

-- 1. The PHA will not give elderly families or non-elderly families a preference over single applicants for admission to general occupancy developments. - 2.
+- A. General Occupancy Developments - 1.
+The PHA will not give elderly families or non-elderly families a preference over single applicants for admission to general occupancy developments. - 2.
 An elderly family that wants to, or needs to, be admitted to a general occupancy development must be considered on the same basis as any other family. - 3.
 If units of appropriate sizes are available in both a general occupancy development and a development for the elderly, elderly families with children or young disabled family members may choose to be housed in the general occupancy development.
-For example, the general occupancy development might have other children, a playground, etc.

-1. Selection Preference for Mixed Population Developments
+For example, the general occupancy development might have other children, a playground, etc. - B. - 1.
+Selection Preference for Mixed Population Developments - a.

-- a.
 The PHA is required to give preference to elderly families and disabled families equally in determining priority for admission to mixed population developments.
-No limit will be established on the number of elderly or disabled families who may be accepted - b.
+No limit will be established on the number of elderly or disabled families who may be accepted for occupancy in such developments. - b.
 When offering units in mixed population developments, the PHA will first offer units with accessible features to persons with disabilities who require the accessibility features of the unit. - 2.
-Discretionary Preference for Near Elderly Families in Mixed Population Developments for occupancy in such developments.
+Discretionary Preference for Near Elderly Families in Mixed Population Developments a.
+In no event will the PHA admit a near elderly family to a development for elderly families if there are eligible elderly families on the PHA's waiting list that would be willing to accept an offer of a suitable vacant unit in a mixed population development.